bytebase/bytebase.com-old/content/blog/sql-chat.md

 ![_](/static/blog/sql-chat/sqlchat.webp)

-💬 SQL Chat is built from scratch, using chat-based inteface, instead of the traditional GUI-based SQL client.
+💬 SQL Chat is built with a chat-based interface in mind, rather than the traditional GUI-based SQL client.

 ![_](/static/blog/sql-chat/sqlchat-ui.webp)

-🚀 Built with the popular React + Next.js framework, you can deploy to Vercel with one click, private deployment is also supported.
+🚀 Built with the popular React + Next.js framework, you can deploy to Vercel in just one click, there will also be an option to self-host.

 ![_](/static/blog/sql-chat/vercel.webp)

-🦁️ Currently supports MySQL and PostgreSQL, and we plan to support more databases soon.
+🦁️ Currently supports MySQL and PostgreSQL, we plan to support more databases soon.

 ![_](/static/blog/sql-chat/supported-dbs.webp)